 If you already created and use an all-employees team without benefit of Microsoft’s new feature, a tenant administrator can convert the team into an org-wide team and gain benefit of the automatic membership management.
 To do this, select the team you want to convert and then use the Edit team feature to change the privacy setting to org-wide.
 When you save the setting, Teams updates the membership with all valid accounts.
 Any users not included in the automatic membership remain in place, including guest users.
 You can also change an org-wide team to be a private or public team using the same approach, and in this case, the existing membership stays in place but the automatic background refresh of membership is disabled.

-Larger tenants who have more accounts than the 1,000 limit can consider:
+Larger tenants who have more accounts than the maximum limit for org-wide team membership can consider:

 - Using Yammer for company-wide communications and collaboration.
 Yammer can easily scale up to handle very large organizations with hundreds of thousands of users.

-Remember, a team can support up to 2,500 members, so you can always use PowerShell to generate and manage an org-wide team if your tenant falls between 1,000 and 2,500 accounts.
+Remember, a regular team can support up to 25,000 members, so you can always use PowerShell to generate and manage a regular team which effectively serves as an org-wide team.

 P.S.
 The formal documentation for org-wide teams is online.
 But the book tells you what really happens…